-Special thanks to our many photographers, especially Donna Clark, Kurtis Baute, Lozan and others who have allowed us to use their photos here.
+Special thanks to our many photographers who have allowed us to use their photos here.

 THE LAND AND THE WATER

-TMX poses a direct threat to the Brunette watershed as it crosses through so-called Coquitlam and Burnaby.
-Heavy machinery, fencing, cameras and security are taking over this area with seemingly very little regard for the irreparable damage being done.
+TMX poses a direct threat to the Brunette watershed as it crosses through Coquitlam and Burnaby.
+Heavy machinery, fencing, cameras and security have taken over this area with seemingly little regard for the irreparable damage being done.

 Our collective action against TMX has taken many forms.
 However, whether it is building and occupying tree platforms directly on the pipeline route, multi-faith prayer circles at construction worksites, locking onto heavy machinery, or documenting and reporting Trans Mountain environmental, safety and health violations, our actions are centred upon a deep love and gratitude for these sacred lands and waterways.
 Our actions are peaceful, respectful, and highly effective.
 Please join us!

 ALSO we'd like to amplify the actions of the Indigenous Youth action group: Braided Warriors